 Known as the “silent killer” because it is colorless and odorless, carbon monoxide can leak undetected in any home — and though all humans and animals are susceptible, fetuses, infants and people with chronic heart disease, anemia or respiratory problems are at the highest risk.

 According to the Centers for Disease Control and Prevention, this potentially deadly gas can be found in fuel-burning fumes produced by cars and trucks, small engines, grills, lanterns, stoves, gas ranges, fireplaces or furnaces.
-When carbon monoxide builds up indoors, and when it’s inhaled by a person or animal, it quickly becomes dangerous.
+When carbon monoxide builds up indoors and is inhaled by a person or animal it quickly becomes dangerous.

 The early warning signs of carbon monoxide poisoning can easily be confused for feeling under the weather, which is why Dr. Daniel Rusyniak, medical director of the Indiana Poison Center at Indiana University Health, keeps his top red flags short and sweet:

 - Headache is the most common symptom and is often accompanied by nausea.